The Importance of Proper Ductwork Installation

 Measurements

-The heater or air conditioner that filters the air outside and disperses it inside your home is responsible for the conditioning of the air.
-The stale air expelled from the ducts through the return vents is then pushed back into the plenum of the air conditioning or heater which is then cleaned and circulated throughout the building.
-Air ducts that are dirty can spread dirt, dust, germs, mildew and other allergens to the entire building.
-It is important to check your air ducts and cleaned on a regular basis.
+The heater or air conditioner that filters the air outside and then disperses it into your home is responsible for the controlled air.
+The old air is then returned to the plenum via the return vents, where it’s filtered again and circulated throughout the building.
+Dirty air ducts can distribute dirt, dust and mildew, as well as germs, and other allergens to the entire building.
+You should have your air ducts cleaned and inspected on a regular basis.

 Layout